🏀 The Art of Switching

 • "Hit" the Perimeter Mismatch: Run a double team at the ballhandler after the switch to force a pass and bounce the big out of the mismatch—a strategy we've showcased in the past...

-• "ACE" Defense: This technique is similar to a “Hit,” but involves trapping back with the original matchup once the screener begins to roll.
+• "Hit" on the Roll: This technique is similar to a “Hit,” but involves trapping back with the original matchup once the screener begins to roll.
 The defender briefly trails the roller to plug the short roll, and once the screener rolls long, the defender releases to trap the ball handler (More to come in the following weeks).

 Above are a few of the more interesting tactics defenses are using to address the mismatches created by switching.
 It's also important to consider post-trapping schemes against opponents who are committed to exploiting the size mismatch in the post.